Brachyopterella

 Brachyopterella is a genus of prehistoric eurypterid classified as part of the Rhenopteridae family.
 Two species, both from the Silurian period, are known; B. pentagonalis from Norway and B. ritchei from Scotland.

 Description

 Brachyopterella was a small stylonurine eurypterid with a pentagonal carapace with little to no marginal rim and a concave base.
 The eyes were oblique, very long, banana-shaped, close-set and placed anteriorly on the carapace.
 Axes converged and crossed a short distance in front of the eyes.
 The ocelli were placed well forward between the eyes and the epistoma was well developed.
 The legs increased in size gradually, with the first three having short opposable spines at the end of each joint and the last two walking legs being longer but lacking spines.
 The carapace was smooth and the legs were covered in granulations.
 The metasoma is unknown.

 Classification

-B. pentagonalis was originally named as a species of the closely related Brachyopterus, differences in the shape of the carapace and the eyes allowed them to be separated into different genera.
+Brachyopterella pentagonalis was originally named as a species of the closely related Brachyopterus, differences in the shape of the carapace and the eyes allowed them to be separated into different genera.